Multiframe Motion Coupling for Video Super Resolution: Optimization

-Similar to the flow problem, we used an implementation of the primal-dual algorithm \cite{pock2009algorithm,chambolle2011first} with preconditioning and adaptive stepsizes provided by the PROST framework \cite{mollenhoff2015sublabel} to compute the minimizer.
-PROST has a MATLAB interface with the minimization running in CUDA.
+Similar to the flow problem, we used an implementation of the primal-dual algorithm in the PROST \cite{mollenhoff2015sublabel} framework but also provide an optional binding to Flexbox \cite{dirks2016flexible}.
+Our code is publicly available on \href{https://github.com/HendrikMuenster/superResolution}{Github}\footnote{\href{https://github.com/HendrikMuenster/superResolution}{https://github.com/HendrikMuenster/superResolution}} for the sake of reproducibility.

-For the sake of reproducibility we will make our code publicly available upon acceptance of this manuscript.